cjsforks/supporter/docs/vision.md

 records judgments and an algorithm compiles a curated "doorman's" list.

 Google, Reddit, Hacker News, ... are doormen who discern through collective intellegence a proxy decision.
-[4]

-Google, etc., are doormen for information.
+[4] Google, etc., are doormen for information.

 Universities, traditionally, are also the doormen for information; and also professional organizations, and increasingly ethical and legal standards.

-Keepers of religion, more anciently, are doormen to communities of ethical behaviour.
+Keepers of religion, more anciently, are doormen to communities of ethical behaviour.i

-This is the vision of `BibleFed.` An organization engine for communities.
+This is the vision of **BibleFed** An organization engine for communities.

 Community Organization Engine
 ---